TomatorCZ/master-thesis/Notes/Proposals/intro.md

 ## Probably will be accepted by LDM

-- (0.0) Using char to determine inferred type argument
+- Explicit partial type inference
-- (0.2) Inference based on target
+- Type inference based on target
 - (0.3) Constructor type inference
+  - ParameterLess constructor
+  - target-types new[] initializers
+  - object and collection initilizers
 - (0.4) Type inference using implicit operators
 - (0.5) Type Inference of ref/out params in lambdas
 - (0.6) Improve type inference when inhereting multible single generic interface
-- (0.7) Target-typed inference for switch expression and deconstruction
 - (0.8) Improve infrence of type deconstruction

 ## I like to pick it up